 The Cost algorithm uses a cost value to represent the work load that is assigned to each server (or server process) in the load-balancing cluster.
 Each time a client connects or a stored process is executed, the spawner updates the cost value for the appropriate server.
 When a client requests a connection to the load-balancing cluster, the spawner examines the cost values for all of the servers in the cluster, and then redirects the client to the server that has the lowest cost value.

-The Cost algorithm works differently for SAS Workspace Servers and SAS Stored Process Servers:
+The Cost algorithm supports SAS Workspace Servers and SAS Stored Process Servers only.
+This algorithm works differently depending on the server type: